Troop 1775

 Our troop has participated in the following types of activities:

-• Week long Summer Camp - usually Camp Chawanakee near Shaver Lake
+- Week long Summer Camp, such as Camp Chawanakee near Shaver Lake or Camp Fiesta Island in San Diego

 Our troop was founded in 2002.